-In this case, no equilibrium is reached and the system oscillates.
+In this case, no equilibrium is reached, and the system oscillates.
 The amplitude of the oscillations for the carbon is around 6000 PgC.
-The $\delta^{13}C$ oscillations have an amplitude around 2.5‰.
-The frequency of the oscillation is identical for the different initial conditions, and only the phase is different.
-The oscillations have a period of approximately 15 Myr with the parameter set used on this example.
+The δ^{13} C oscillations have an amplitude around 2.5%.
+The frequency of the oscillations is identical for the different initial conditions, and only the phase is different.
+The oscillations have a period of approximately 15 Myr with the parameter set used in this example.
 The frequency and shape of the oscillations depend on the model parameters.
 For example, for higher values of the δ parameter, the system would oscillate more quickly.

-To sum up, we have detailed here a simple case, without astronomical forcing of the organic matter flux B. In that case, there are two possibilities for the evolution of the (C, O) system.
-If there is at least one stable equilibrium for the oxygen (case of panels (b), (c) and (d) of Figure 3), then the system will converge towards an equilibrium (C{eq} , O{eq}), and the modelled $\delta^{13}C$ will also converge towards an equilibrium.
-If there is no stable equilibrium for the oxygen (case of panel (a) of Figure 3), the (C,O) system will oscillate freely, and the modelled $\delta^{13}C$ will also oscillate.
-However, in our model, the organic matter flux is also forced astronomically, through a dependency to eccentricity.
+To sum up, we have detailed here a simple case without astronomical forcing of the organic matter flux B. In this case, there are two possibilities for the evolution of the (C, O) system.
+If there is at least one stable equilibrium for the oxygen (case of panels b, c and d of Fig. 3), then the system will converge towards an equilibrium $(C{\rm eq}, O{\rm eq})$, and the modelled δ^{13} C will also converge towards an equilibrium.
+If there is no stable equilibrium for the oxygen (case of panel a of Fig. 3), the (C, O) system will oscillate freely, and the modelled δ^{13} C will also oscillate.
+However, in our model, the organic matter flux is also forced astronomically through a dependency on eccentricity.
 This makes the situation more complex.
-When a stable equilibrium is reached in a case without astronomical forcing, the equilibrium can become unstable in the forced case, if the astronomical forcing is relatively strong (relatively high values of the a_f parameter).
+When a stable equilibrium is reached in a case without astronomical forcing, the equilibrium can become unstable in the forced case if the astronomical forcing is relatively strong (relatively high values of the $a{\rm f}$ parameter).
 In this case, the astronomical forcing pushes the system away from its equilibrium towards another.
 This will be detailed in the third result section.